kyungseopk1m/kyungseopk1m/README.md

 #### Hi, there 👋

-- 🔭 I'm Backend Developer
+- 🔭 I'm working as a Backend Developer
 - 🎓 I majored in playwriting
 - 🌱 I’m currently learning computer science
 - 💡 I’m interested in Go, Nest.js